Roblar4321/IO64KbInputOutput/README.md

 - Wrapper around InputStream
 - Wrapper around OutputStream

-By using these, reading and writing much faster than what is seamlingly default in java and kotlin.
+By using these, reading and writing becomes much faster than what is seamlingly default in java and kotlin.